 This recipe is from a grad-school neighbor.
 This was her standard (and delicious) dinner party fare --- always served in the ring of rice and with fresh sautéed spinach.
 The success of this recipe is to use "dry" scallops" --- "Dry scallops" are scallops that have not been soaked in phosphates ("wet scallops") which causes them to absorb water and loose flavor; phosphates also makes the scallops "look better" to some consumers and prevents them from losing water hence weight, hence market profits.
 Dry scallops are occasionally, but not usually, advertised as such; you will probably need to ask the fish monger if the scallops are "dry"/unsoaked.
+They are also referred to as diver or day boat scallops.

 Wash and dry